Learn to Group Ride

 What’s it about?
 If you’re not an experienced group rider this is a mandatory to attend.

 Time: Dependent on lifting of COVID restrictions. be ready to pedal from Tuesday, June 22 – Tuesday July 13, 6:30PM at the posted times in the schedule below.

-How it will work: Club members requiring instruction will gather at the East Side Library and identify themselves to the Group Ride Instructors.
+How it will work: Club members requiring instruction will gather at the Calvary Baptist Church and identify themselves to the Group Ride Instructors.
 After a brief chat and instruction, riders will follow a Ride Leader on a predetermined route and receive more en route instruction.

 Who: You MUST be an SRCC member to attend.

 - 6:30 PM Tuesday June 29